 - Update your Company Page

-Job seekers usually take time to research employee reviews, benefits, salary data, and more aspects before applying for a job.
+Job seekers usually take time to research employee reviews, benefits and stipends, salary data, and more aspects before applying for a job.
 All this information can be found on many job boards like Indeed.
 All companies that post jobs on these job boards have a company page.
+Moreover, to get more creative these companies can use a white label job board for a more branded approach when hiring on these platforms.
 By updating your company page, you can respond to reviews, customize your page as well as add employer branding.

 - Attend Related Industry Meetings and Job Fairs